MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/api/connection-strings/storage.md

 necessary to access them (such as security credentials).

 > [!TIP]
-> The easiest way to generate a SAS link is described in [Get the SAS for a blob container](/azure/vs-azure-tools-storage-explorer-blobs#get-the-sas-for-a-blob-container).
+> The easiest way to generate an Azure Storage SAS link is described in [Get the SAS for a blob container](/azure/vs-azure-tools-storage-explorer-blobs#get-the-sas-for-a-blob-container).
 If this does not suit your use case, use the following template.

 |Provider                     |Scheme    |URI template                          |
 |-----------------------------|----------|--------------------------------------|